-Philadelphia kind of seems to get affected by its arterials.
+Philadelphia kind of seems to be affected by its arterials.
 So anytime you have a road that’s meant for a lot of traffic, the neighborhood changes.
 Whitman is no exception and the neighborhood can go down a little bit in property values from Pennsport and then if you were to head north, you head into Queen Village where the neighborhood and the prices jump considerably.

-Now of course a now 100-year-old home has a lot of the things we now value, like the random width red pine floors the brick homes, etc. These are things we might value but out of the gate they were meant to be kind of more of a modest thing you know and Pennsport is kind of a neat neighborhood to live in.
+Now of course a 100-year-old home has a lot of the things we now value, like the random width red pine floors the brick homes, etc. These are things we might value but out of the gate they were meant to be kind of more of a modest thing you know and Pennsport is kind of a neat neighborhood to live in.

 It’s very much a community neighborhood you have entities like EOM which is a community center.
 They do a massive amount of things for kids in different programs such as t-ball soccer.
 They all run themselves extremely inexpensively so it’s not a high cost to participate in any of these things and I think it’s more directed towards the community than it is to basically generate money.

 I mean Pennsport, like a lot of neighborhoods in Philadelphia, we have 44 houses per block, so just walking two blocks you’re just going to encounter so many neighbors and it doesn’t take long for you to build the relationships.
 It doesn’t take long for you to become part of the community and that’s kind of one of the strengths.

 You know there’s a place that’s been here forever, named O’Jung’s Tavern.
 It’s under new ownership and the food has been just increasingly getting better and better, and better as far as coffee shops go.
 I think a lot of people love coffee.
 The shop is called Grindcore.
 My favorite coffee shop is a place called Herman’s and it’s kind of a neat environment there.
 Herman seemed to get very involved in the community It’s kind of a nice feeling when you’re there.
 There’s a great place for brunch called The Dutch, very good food.

 Now we have our share of parks as I mentioned including Dickinson Square and my wife and I and my daughter were very involved with the park and there’s a large community including park cleanups.
 We’ve planted 10-year trees in the park over two years.
-And again the park cleanups you’ll just see them extremely well-tended maybe sometimes as much as 30 to 40 people show up.
+And again the park cleanups you’ll just see them extremely well-tended maybe sometimes as many as 30 to 40 people show up.

 Now that’s been going backward as Pennsport is developing at a fast clip and it’s starting to become permit parking and you need a permit to be able to park.
 What gets difficult about a permit parking is if you have overnight guests I mean to say your family comes and stays with you for a weekend, well they can’t get a permit because they don’t live here, so it’s a little tough for them to park their car and have to move it somehow every two hours but Pennsport you can still find parking you can still find unlimited parking where you don’t need to permit you to know I mean Pennsport is going to be one of your more functional Neighborhoods.
 I mean it’s just easy to get in here.
 You get off of the highway there’s an off-ramp.
 You’re immediately in your neighborhood.

 As soon as you want to leave Philadelphia, say you travel for work, you’re instantly back on the highway.
 You have stores here.
 You have your largest grocery stores not too far away.
-You have target Walmart.
+You have targeted Walmart.
 Very different grocery stores all right here, and very easy to get to them.

-Home Depot and Lowe’s are all within a walking distance of Pennsport.
-As far as the mix of homes and again I’m coming from it from an investment angle as well as a livability angle.
+Home Depot and Lowe’s are all within walking distance of Pennsport.
+As far as the mix of homes again I’m coming from it from an investment angle as well as a livability angle.
 So as far as the mix of properties, you’re gonna see that Pennsport has massive new construction so that we have these very large very nice homes that are going up at a regular clip.
 But mostly you’re going to see single-family homes.

-They’re not going to be the largest properties I mean if you go to point breeze you’re going to find a home that may be 20 feet maybe 22 feet Fishtown.
-You're gonna probably typically find these older original 100-year-old homes that are around maybe 18 feet 16 feet.
+They’re not going to be the largest properties I mean if you go to Point Breeze you’re going to find a home that may be 20 feet maybe 22 feet Fishtown.
+You probably typically find these older original 100-year-old homes that are around maybe 18 feet 16 feet.
 In Pennsport you can go down to maybe 14 feet wide.
-Often you’ll see also 18 foot wide homes but you’re not going to generally get a larger home with a larger backyard not typically anyways.
+Often you’ll see also 18-foot-wide homes but you’re not going to generally get a larger home with a larger backyard not typically anyway.

 So from an investment perspective, Pennsport’s very interesting because it’s developing so quickly.
 It’s appreciating so quickly.
 You know you had at one time you don’t see this dynamic anymore because we don’t have shells anymore, but what we were seeing is that the worst house on the block, the house that was basically in shell, the condition would be purchased and it would be renovated and it would immediately become the best house on a block improving the values for everyone.

 Now Pennsport is more about getting in larger developments, knocking down some of these dilapidated warehouses, and putting in these very large nicer homes.
-My question is how long can Pennsport sustain itself.
+My question is how long can Pennsport sustain itself?
 You know a hundred-year-old home isn’t depreciating, but these homes that were built in the 80s or 90s, the year 2000, 2010, 2020, you can tell how old it is.
-So these buildings are tending to depreciate.
+So these buildings tend to depreciate.
 So when you look at a home you can say okay.
 Well, that home is very much a 2017 home.
 You can just tell so.

-The question is how are these newer homes going to age and are we going to start seeing that they’re going to age and will Pennsport in 15 or 17 years start to see a decline that to me would be kind of interesting to see.
+The question is how are these newer homes going to age are we going to start seeing that they’re going to age and will Pennsport in 15 or 17 years start to see a decline that to me would be kind of interesting to see.